 There have been some updates to transport and vehicles including a six month extension to MOT expiry dates due on or after 30th March although you must keep your vehicle safe to drive.

 The majority of council run car parks in Surrey are also offering free parking until the end of June, which can be helpful if you need to collect prescriptions or supplies for your looked after person.
 Check the Surrey County Council parking page to see if your borough is included.

-Many buses across the county are also running a revised service so it’s worth checking the council’s website for updates – and don’t forget, passengers are now asked to wear a face covering.
+Timetables for public transport across the county have been revised, providing a reduced service so it’s worth checking the council’s website for updates – and don’t forget, passengers are now asked to wear a face covering.